 Naturally, the first thing that needs to be mentioned here is keeping our hands clean to avoid getting dirt on the fabric or the stitching.
 You always want to wash your hands before picking up your stitching.
 Some of the damage we see on older pieces of embroidery is the result of oils from the stitcher’s skin that remained in the fabric.
-The oils in your skin transfer to the fabric and attract dust and other things in the air, and eventually, they can result in a stain.
+The oils in your skin transfer to the fabric and attract dust and other things in the air, and eventually, they can result in a stain or pests which would require the help of someone well versed in pest control Brooklyn.

 It is best to avoid the use of hand lotion when stitching because most lotions contain an oil or a petrolatum product.
 Both can result in greasy spots on your needlework.
 For those of you with severe dry skin that may snag, especially on fibers like silk, there are glycerin-based products available to use that are not supposed to damage the fabric.
 One of the most highly recommended products is used on dairy farms: Udder Cream, which has a lanolin base as well as glycerin.
 It can be found in many stitchery shops, as well as in catalogues or you can order the product directly from Udderly Smooth Udder Cream’s website.